Fever (Kylie Minogue album): Accolades

 Fever also brought Minogue a number of accolades and award nominations.
 At the 2002 ARIA Music Awards ceremony, the album won the awards for Best Pop Release and Highest Selling Album, and garnered a nomination in the category of Album of the Year.
 At the same ceremony, "Can't Get You Out of My Head" won the awards for Single of the Year and Highest Selling Single, and Minogue won the Outstanding Achievement Award.
 At the 2002 Brit Awards ceremony, Fever won the award for Best International Album, while Minogue was nominated for Best International Female Solo Artist and Best Pop Act, winning the former.
 At the 2002 MTV Europe Music Awards ceremony, the album was nominated for Best Album; Minogue was nominated for Best Female Act, Best Dance Act, and Best Pop Act, winning the latter two.

 Minogue earned her first Grammy Award nomination when "Love at First Sight" was nominated in the category of Best Dance Recording at the 2003 award ceremony, although it lost to British electronic band Dirty Vegas's song "Days Go By".
 She eventually won a Grammy Award when "Come into My World" was nominated in the same category at the 2004 award ceremony.
-It marked the first time an Australian music artist had won an award in a major category at the American award show since Australian rock band Men at Work won the award for Best New Artist in 1982.
-The song is Minogue's only Grammy award-winning song to this date.
+It marked the first time an Australian music artist had won at the Grammy Awards show since Australian rock band Men at Work won the award for Best New Artist in 1982, as well as Minogue's career-first Grammy win.
 In 2015, Fever was ranked 34th on "The 99 Greatest Dance Albums of All Time" by Vice magazine.
-In December of 2021, the album was listed at no. 10 in Rolling Stone Australia’s ‘200 Greatest Albums of All Time’ countdown.
+In December 2021, the album was listed at no. 10 in Rolling Stone Australia's ‘200 Greatest Albums of All Time’ countdown.